Profiling XML Schema

 There are many other consortia that could, and with infinite time would, be added to this analysis.

 Many of the more mature tools have a high level of support for XML Schema features.
-In particular, IDEs that edit schemas have good support even for problematic features such as

 The Results: A Profile of XML Schema